yvasyliev/telegram-dynamic-profile-photo/README.md

 #To get deezer.secret see https://developers.deezer.com/myapps
 deezer.secret=deezer_app_secret_key
 ```
 6. Login to Deezer.
-You must follow the link which will be printed to console and accept app permissions.
+You must follow the link which will be printed to console and accept app permissions.<br/>
    `java -jar TelegramDeezerClient-1.0-SNAPSHOT-jar-with-dependencies.jar deezer.login`
 7. Login to your custom Telegram client.
 You will be prompted to enter authentication code.<br/>
    `java -jar TelegramDeezerClient-1.0-SNAPSHOT-jar-with-dependencies.jar telegram.login`